 Not tracking or testing anything is one of the most common business marketing mistakes, but it’s one you can avoid easily.
 You don’t need to use Google Analytics as there are other analytics tools out there, but you should use something.
 Google Analytics is just one of the more popular tools because it’s free and robust.

 Whatever analytics tool or program you choose to use, the important thing is that you’re using one to gather that data and that you’re spending some time looking at it to gain insights for your business.
+Not only can this help you measure the success of a website redesign, various marketing efforts, and more, but it can also provide insights that can help guide your next necessary moves.

 Mistake #2 – Using the Wrong Account Configuration